AntiCope/meteor-rejects/README.md

     Note: 1.16 releases will be discontinued when Meteor releases 1.17
 - Put it in your `.minecraft/mods` folder where you have installed Meteor.
-- It will then add itself to the Meteor GUI and you can use it as normal.

 # Features
 ### Modules